 Grapes first grow to full size and then veraison begins.
 This is when acidity drops and sugar levels rise.
 This is also when grapes start to change color.
 Scientists do not know what triggers veraison, but now you know a garden word that most other people do not!

-The golden threads of saffron currently sell in the Bay Area for $130 an ounce.
+The golden threads of saffron currently sell in San Jose, California, for $130 an ounce.
 That works out to over $2000 a pound.
 And you can grow your own.
 For free.

 While you can certainly buy saffron for less, there’s no denying that it is one of the world’s most expensive spices.
 One of the biggest reasons for these prices is that harvesting the threads is very labor intensive.
 Also, it takes approximately 4000 flowers to create one ounce of saffron threads.